Tad Martin: Storylines

 Tad tries to push Di away for all the pain she has caused, but he cannot, as he has fallen in love with her.
 They make plans to marry, but their romance comes to a halt when Tad comes face to face with Dixie at David's cabin, and is overjoyed to see her alive.
 Di admits that she knew Dixie was alive the whole time.
 Tad is angry and rejects her.
 Dixie tells Tad that Kate is alive somewhere.
-Thinking she was dying after the accident, she signed Kate away to Dr. Greg Madden (Ian Buchanan), believing Tad did not want to be a father.
+Thinking she was dying after the accident, she signed Kate away to Dr. Greg Madden (Ian Buchanan), who tricked her into believing Tad could not love the child due to the painful memories associated with her birth.
 Tad then rejects Dixie for her decision.
 Dejected, he turns back to Krystal.
 Tad begins the search for his lost daughter.
 Getting nowhere, he kidnaps Greg and buries him alive.
 He is planning to dig him up after he reveals the location of Kate.
 But Greg never broke.
 He dies when his coffin caves in.
 Tad is horrified at what he did for love.

 Dixie and Zach Slater (Thorsten Kaye) go to trial for Greg's murder.
 On the witness stand, Tad tries to incriminate Dixie.
 In front of their sons, he berates their mother for abandoning them.
 Dixie is shocked to see Tad's true feelings come out.
 Her attorney is able to discredit his testimony, and the jury acquits them both.
 Tad reveals to Dixie it was his ploy to stop the investigation into Greg's murder because he had committed the crime.
 Dixie and Tad finally begin to make peace, and he forgives her for all she has done.
 The family reunites at Christmas, and Tad and Dixie finally have a wonderful holiday with their sons.
 Tad realizes how much he still loves his ex-wife, and Dixie clearly loves Tad.
 They begin to plan a future together once again, but a tragic turn of events occur.
 In January 2007, Dixie eats a plate of poisoned pancakes meant for her daughter-in-law Babe, and she begins to have pains in her heart.
 She immediately collapses of a massive heart attack.
 Despite prompt medical attention, she dies in the emergency room, with Tad at her side.
 Her last words were to Tad: together forever.